isomerpages/govtech-gobusiness-main/pages/ipgrow/thatlegal-llc.md

 ## That.Legal LLC

 At That.Legal LLC we bring strong global experience to the table to address your international business challenges.
-The combination of our team’s unique strengths sets us apart from our competitors that think IP begins with registration and ends with enforcement.
+The combination of our team's unique strengths sets us apart from our competitors that think IP begins with registration and ends with enforcement.

 We provide timely, cost-effective, and commercially practical solutions to those who need it most, leveraging on our pedigree in intellectual property, not only as an afterthought of protection - but as an instigator of change to help unlock and realise the true potential of your intangible assets.